-(g) Concentration of credit risk and of significant customers:
+(h) Concentration of credit risk and of significant customers:

 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents.
 Cash and cash equivalents were held at major financial institutions in Canada and the United States.
 Such deposits may be in excess of insured limits in the event of non-performance by the institutions; however, the Company does not anticipate non-performance.
+Collaboration revenues earned from Neurocrine Biosciences, Inc. ("Neurocrine Biosciences") and Flexion Therapeutics, Inc. ("Flexion") as described in Note 13 accounted for 48% and 51% of total revenues for the year ended December 31, 2019, respectively.

-(h) Financial instruments and fair value:
+(i) Financial instruments and fair value: